CLIP as RNN: Segment Countless Visual Concepts without Training Endeavor

 TL;DR

-We proposed a framework that can segment countless visual concepts without any training endeavor.
+We proposed a framework that can segment countless visual concepts without any training endeavour.
 Our method outperforms not only the training-free counterparts, but also those fine-tuned with millions of additional data samples, and sets new state-of-the-art records for both zero-shot semantic and referring image segmentation tasks.

 Abstract